talzaidman5/PhotoAlbumLibrary/README.md

 ```
           MainActivityLibrary.addPhoto(MainActivity.this,allPhotos);
 ```
-// to delete a photo use the deletePhoto function
+// To delete a photo use the deletePhoto function
 ```
           MainActivityLibrary.deletePhoto(MainActivity.this,allPhotos);
 ```
-// to open the photo album use the openAlbum function
+// To open the photo album use the openAlbum function
 ```
           MainActivityLibrary.openAlbum(MainActivity.this,allPhotos);
  ```